Your Questions answered by alumni

 The Doctors In Italy Fellowship Program allows participants to actively shadow English-speaking physicians.
 The program exists to provide learning through observation, putting them close to the action but not actually practising medicine or treating patients.
 While shadowing in the hospital, you will be encouraged to study through observation, take notes and ask questions.

 You will never be alone with a patient and you’ll always be supervised by a qualified physician.
 The doctors will guide you and tell you what you can do to make this an active and engaging learning experience.

 We advise you to choose an outfit that makes you look responsible and reliable.
 Pants, a shirt and closed (not open-toed) shoes are recommended.

 Will the doctors speak English?

 Yes.
-All the doctors who are part of the Doctors in Italy association speak fluent English and have been certified fluent by the British Council.
+All the doctors who are part of the Doctors in Italy association speak fluent English and often assist foreign patients.